JvanKatwijk/qt-dab/README.md

   * Always supported input from:
    	- prerecorded dump (*.raw, *.iq and *.sdr),
 	- xml format files.
-  * Clean interface to add other devices, see below.
+  * Clean device interface, easy to add other devices, see below.
   * Scheduling the start of channel:service pairs or operations as frame dump or audio dump, even for unattented operation.

 Not yet or partly implemented: